Chao8219/cpp-example/README.md

 # Vector Usage

-In order to use the std::vector, one should `include <vector>`, and maybe use `use namespace std` if needed.
+1. In order to use the std::vector, one should `include <vector>`, and maybe use `use namespace std` if needed.
+2. vector::push_back is to add an element at the end of vector.

 [back to top](#contents)